BITSS-OPA/opa-deworming/code/01_final_opa.md

 # Data: source comes from a standard data source.
 Government statistic or other
 # publicly available statistic
-# Research: any sources that requieres some type of investigation to obtain
+# Research: any sources that requires some type of investigation to obtain
 # Guesswork: no clear source available

 sim_data1_f <- function(nsims_var2 = 1e2,                   # "Setup" vars